App-based cleaning company hit with worker lawsuit

-SAN FRANCISCO, July 8 On-demand cleaning company Handy Technologies was sued this week by a worker alleging she should be classified as an employee, the latest in a debate over whether workers in the sharing economy are independent contractors or employees entitled to benefits.
+SAN FRANCISCO On-demand cleaning company Handy Technologies was sued this week by a worker alleging she should be classified as an employee, the latest in a debate over whether workers in the sharing economy are independent contractors or employees entitled to benefits.

 The proposed class action lawsuit, filed in a Massachusetts federal court on Tuesday, seeks reimbursement of expenses and minimum wages for Handy workers.
 The results of the broader legal battle could reshape the sharing economy, as companies say the contractor model allows for flexibility that many see as key to their success.